raspberrypilearning/pick-your-favourite/en/step_9.md

 title: Add more styling to your content slots
 ---

-At the moment your content slots are styled with a `background-color` and maybe `color` if you want you can add styling to change the colour of your `h1` or any other element.
+At the moment your content slots are styled with a `background-color` and maybe `color`

+You can also add styling to change the colour of your `h1` or any other element.

 To style a specific element you can add an element selector inside your class selectors.

-For example, the football webpage added a colour to the `h1` element for each class and it looked like this:
+For example, the **football** example added a colour to the `h1` element for each class like this:

 --- code ---
 ---